Fall Course Information

 All Cornell students are required to take two Physical Education (PE) classes during their first year.
 Additionally, all students must pass a basic swimming skills test prior to graduation.

 The Academic Excellence Workshop (AEW) is an optional, one-credit weekly collaborative learning session taken in conjunction with select engineering core courses.

 Advanced placement and transfer credit can be used to earn credit towards graduation requirements.
 Please read about (and review advanced placement tables) in both the Engineering Undergraduate Handbook and in the Courses of Study.
-Both of these publications will be updated prior to your arrival in August.
+Both of these publications will be updated prior to August.

 Additional information and guidance will be available during the course selection and pre-enrollment process in July.

 Yes.
 During Orientation in August, optional Cornell Advanced Standing Exams (CASE) are offered in areas such as math, physics, chemistry, and computer science.
 Your performance on these exams may result in advanced placement credit if you demonstrate proficiency in the subject area.
-These exams occur before you meet with your faculty advisor and before the start of the Add/Drop period and the first day of classes.
+These exams occur before the start of the Add/Drop period and the first day of classes.